kyechou/mimesis/README.md

 ## Usage

-### Analyze a given program
+### Analyze a given program with S2E

-(TODO: Add description and explanation here.)

 Create a new analysis project.
+It will be located at `s2e.<distro>/s2e/projects/mimesis`.
+Note that this step will also patch the `bootstrap.sh` inside the project directory to load *all* compiled systemtap kernel modules.
+You can manually edit the `bootstrap.sh` according to the needs.

 ```sh
 $ ./scripts/s2e.sh -n <target program> [<arguments>]